 The ability of CCMI to successfully acquire additional mineral properties and proceed with exploration activities on current properties is conditional on its ability to secure financing when required.
 CCMI proposes to meet additional capital requirements through equity financing.
 In light of the continually changing financial markets, there is no assurance that new funding will be available at the times or in the amounts required or desired by CCMI, or upon terms acceptable to CCMI or at all.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of CCMI, is reasonable.
-There were no changes in CCMI 's approach to capital management during the year ended May 31, 2023.
-CCMI is subject to externally imposed capital requirements of its loan agreements discussed in notes 16 and 17 of the financial statements.
+There were no changes in CCMI 's approach to capital management.

 9. OFF-BALANCE SHEET ARRANGEMENTS